Sagar231/django-side-projects/README.md

 # django-prac
-many projects related to django
+many projects related to django and python